Filip Petrušev: College career

 As a freshman, Petrušev averaged 6.5 points and 2.7 rebounds per game and was named to the West Coast Conference (WCC) All-Freshman Team.
 He scored a career-high 25 points in a 110–60 win over Arkansas–Pine Bluff on November 9, 2019.
 On December 21, Petrušev had 24 points and nine rebounds in a 112–77 win over Eastern Washington.
 He was named to the midseason watchlist for the Wooden Award.
 Petrušev went down with an ankle injury in the second half of a game against BYU on January 18, 2020.
 At the conclusion of the regular season, Petrušev was named WCC player of the year.
 He averaged 17.5 points and eight rebounds per game.
 Following the season Petrušev declared for the 2020 NBA draft.
-Later, he withdrawn his name from consideration for the 2020 NBA draft.
+Later, he withdrew his name from consideration for the 2020 NBA draft.

 Professional career

-Mega Soccerbet (2020–2021)
+Mega Basket (2020–2021)

 On July 20, 2020, Petrušev signed his first professional contract with Mega Soccerbet of the Basketball League of Serbia.
 "There's a lot of uncertainty with the NCAA season," he said.
 "Here I should be able to showcase some skills I wasn't able to at Gonzaga and improve my draft stock."
 He was named the ABA League October MVP.
 On November 8, Petrušev withdrew from the 2020 NBA draft.
 He won the ABA League MVP, ABA League Top Prospect, and ABA League Top Scorer awards for the 2020–21 season.